Tenancy Agreement Thailand PDF

 What is the standard security deposit for a Thailand tenancy?

-Standard security deposit is 1 month's rent for a 1-year tenancy and 2 months' rent for a 2-year tenancy.
-Refunded within 14–21 days after the tenancy ends, minus deductions for unpaid rent or damage beyond fair wear and tear.
+Standard security deposit is 2 months' rent (1 deposit + 1 month advance) for a 1-year tenancy and 3 months' rent for a 2-year tenancy.
+Refunded within 14–30 days after the tenancy ends, minus deductions for unpaid rent or damage beyond fair wear and tear.

 What is a diplomatic clause in a Thailand tenancy agreement?